+Our current transformation is Alvarado Caverns Mystery Theater, a project turning Machine’s street level space into a haunted cave and its basement into a Victorian opera house.
 We regularly rearrange the Machine Project gallery space for performances and classes.
 About once a year, the transformation is more dramatic.
-We are currently building a ship in the process of sinking into the gallery floor, which will open in September 2010 with a month of nautically themed programming.
-In past lives, Machine has been an indoor forest and a giant, hyperbolic and somewhat messier version of itself.
+In past lives, Machine has been an indoor forest, a sinking ship, a storefront plaza, and a messier version of itself.

 In April 2009, Christy McCaffrey and Sara Newey turned Machine Project into an outdoor Forest.
 Numerous woodland-themed lectures, musical performances, poetry readings, ghost stories and film screenings were held among the trees.
 When it was time to take it down, our Deforestation Squad recycled all forest materials into free art objects, tailored to request.